matthewbuck/read_ncdb/README.md

 # read_ncdb
 This is a basic reader for .dat files from the National Cancer Database. <br />
-Please note that data in columns is read in as doubles, except for the ones specified as characters. <br />
+Please note that data are read in as doubles, except for those specified as characters. <br />
-Significant processing after reading is recommended. <br />
+Significant processing after reading is needed. <br />
 <br /><p>
 You will need to place your own SAS settings file from the NCDB in the same directory as this script. </p>
 <p>